 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

-Photo by Innerbody Research
+Image by Innerbody Research

-Increasing nitric oxide may have several potential benefits for consumers, so in evaluating which supplements were the best, we looked at four key areas that would affect most people, regardless of their reasons for seeking a supplement.
+Increasing nitric oxide may have several potential benefits for consumers, so in evaluating which supplements were the best, we looked at five key areas that would affect most people, regardless of their reasons for seeking a supplement.
 Those key areas were:

 Effectiveness bore the most weight in our considerations, as you’re less likely to take a supplement if you know it won’t work.
 But safety is a close second in this category, considering the effect that increased nitric oxide can have on blood pressure.
-We can speak to taste and mixability after having tried these supplements for ourselves, though taste is subjective.
+While we can speak to taste and mixability after having tried these supplements for ourselves, taste is subjective.
 Cost was less important here, as so many of these supplements cost a similar amount.
-And while customer service and convenience aren’t deal breakers for many, they may tip you in one direction or another if you’re torn between options.
+Finally, while customer service and convenience aren’t deal breakers for many, they may tip you in one direction or another if you’re torn between options.

 Winners: Type Zero Clean Stim-Free Pre-Workout + Nitric Oxide Booster and Gorilla Mode Nitric

 There are some ingredients that you’ll repeatedly notice in nitric oxide supplements.
-Ingredients like arginine, citrulline, and beetroot are well known for boosting nitric oxide levels.
-Some supplements also include proprietary blends, patented boosters, and other nutrient-rich food extracts to enhance nitric oxide production further, though the science on these is less comprehensive.
+Ingredients like arginine, citrulline, and beetroot are well known for boosting nitric oxide levels.2 Some supplements also include proprietary blends, patented boosters, and other nutrient-rich food extracts to enhance nitric oxide production further, though the science on these is less comprehensive.

 One of the reasons we regard Type Zero’s nitric oxide booster as the best overall choice for most people is that it’s the only product in our guide to combine high doses of L-citrulline, L-arginine, and beetroot extract.
-It also includes betaine, which has been shown to reduce homocysteine levels in clinical studies, making this a good choice for people looking to manage high blood pressure and their risk of cardiovascular disease without a prescription (though it would be imperative to speak to your doctor before relying on this or any nitric oxide booster for heart health).
+It also includes betaine, which has been shown to reduce homocysteine levels in clinical studies, making this a good choice for people looking to manage high blood pressure and their risk of cardiovascular disease without a prescription (though it would be imperative to speak to your doctor before relying on this or any nitric oxide booster for heart health).12

 Gorilla Mode Nitric is a close second to Type Zero only because it’s a more targeted supplement with an ingredient profile tuned toward exercise performance.
 It’s the only option on our list to include creatine, a well-regarded workout supplement.
 It also offers sodium and potassium as electrolytes to fuel muscle activity.